 On December 16, 2016, a patent lawsuit captioned ZiiLabs v.
 AMD, C.A.
-No. 2:16-cv-1418 in the United States District Court for Eastern District of Texas (the "ZiiLabs Lawsuit") was filed against us in the United States District Court for the Eastern District of Texas.
+No. 2:16-cv-1418 in the United States District Court for Eastern District of Texas (the ZiiLabs Lawsuit) was filed against us.
 The complaint alleges that we infringed four patents related generally to graphics processors and memory controllers.
 The complaint seeks damages, interest, and attorneys' fees.
 ZiiLabs filed several similar lawsuits against other companies on the same day.
-On the same date, ZiiLabs also filed a complaint with the United States International Trade Commission ("USITC") pursuant to Section 337 of the Tariff Act of 1930 against us and several other companies asserting the same four patents ("USITC Proceeding").
+On the same date, ZiiLabs also filed a complaint with the United States International Trade Commission (USITC) pursuant to Section 337 of the Tariff Act of 1930 against us and several other companies asserting the same four patents (USITC Proceeding).
 The complaint seeks a limited exclusion order barring the importation of certain products that contain AMD memory controllers and graphics processors.
 Some of AMD's customers are also named respondents.
 On January 18, 2017, the USITC announced that it would institute the investigation, entitled 337-TA-1037, In the Matter of Certain Graphics Processors, DDR Memory Controllers, and Products Containing the Same.
-Discovery is ongoing, and the target date for the USITC to issue a final determination is June 25, 2018.
-The ZiiLabs Lawsuit has been stayed pending completion of the USITC Proceeding pending finalization of a settlement reached in principle.
-The Administrative Law Judge granted ZiiLabs' motion on July 10, 2017.
-On July 20, 2017, we obtained a license to the patents-insuit.
-Accordingly, we expect that us and ZiiLabs will, in the near future, ask the USITC and the Court to dismiss the proceedings as to AMD.
+On July 20, 2017, we obtained a license to the patents-in-suit.
+Accordingly, the USITC and the Court have dismissed AMD from the proceedings.
 The resulting settlement obligation was not material.